Coordinated Multi-Agent Patrolling with State-Dependent Cost Rates: Asymptotically Optimal Policies for Large-Scale Systems: Model

 \section{Model}

 For any positive integer $N$, let $[N]$ represent the set $\{1,2,\ldots,N\}$.
 Let $\mathbb{R}$, $\mathbb{R}_+$ and $\mathbb{R}_0$ be the sets of all real numbers, positive real numbers, and non-negative real numbers, respectively.
 Similarly, $\mathbb{N}$, $\mathbb{N}_+$ and $\mathbb{N}_0$ are the sets of integers, positive integers and non-negative integers, respectively.
 Let $\bm{1}^I_i$ represent a standard basis vector of $\mathbb{R}^I$ with all elements zero except the $i$th element equal to $1$.
+We use $\lVert \cdot \rVert$ as the Euclidean norm.
 Important notation of this paper is summarized in Appendix~\ref{app:notation}.